Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Research gaps and agenda

 We now consider the integration of patient transport with other planning problems in hospitals.
-It is well-known that patients must be present for a large part of the activities performed in a hospital.
-As a consequence delayed arrivals of patients for examination, surgery, or other procedures can lead to significant disruptions in day-to-day operations.
+It is well-known that patients must be present for a large part of the activities performed in a hospital, and that delayed arrivals of patients for examination, surgery, or other procedures can lead to significant disruptions in day-to-day operations.
 It is, therefore, surprising that, as also observed in~\cite{rachuba_2023a}, there are only few papers that deal with the integration of patient transport with other planning problems in hospitals.

-In our literature search, we found two papers that consider the integration of patient transport with other planning problems in hospitals~\cite{nickel_2000a,schmid_2014a}.
-However, the integration into hospital layout planning considered in~\cite{nickel_2000a} cannot be assigned to the operational planning and optimization of daily hospital activities.
-Thus, the paper by Schmid and Doerner~\cite{schmid_2014a} is the only paper in our literature search that integrates patient transport with other operational planning problems in hospitals -- in this case, operating room scheduling.
-The observation that patient transport is first integrated with operating room scheduling is not surprising since a large part of the integrated planning in hospitals is aimed at optimizing the operating room, which represents the largest cost an revenue driver in hospitals~\cite{rachuba_2023a}.
+In our literature search, we found only two papers that consider this integration explicitly~\cite{nickel_2000a,schmid_2014a}.
+The integration into hospital layout planning considered in~\cite{nickel_2000a}, however, cannot be assigned to the operational planning and optimization of daily hospital activities.
+Thus, the paper by Schmid and Doerner~\cite{schmid_2014a} is the only paper in our literature search that integrates patient transport with other operational planning problems in hospitals -- in this case, with operating room scheduling.
+The observation that patient transport is first integrated with operating room scheduling is not surprising since a large part of integrated planning in hospitals is aimed at optimizing the operating room, which represents the largest cost and revenue driver in hospitals~\cite{rachuba_2023a}.
 However, since patient transport interacts with a large variety of planning problems in hospitals, it should ideally be integrated with all of these problems arising in many different departments.
-Therefore, we conclude that, in addition to further research on patient transport in itself, integration with other operational planning problems in hospitals also represents an important area for future research.
+One example of how patient transport and appointment scheduling in diagnostic units such as radiology could be integrated is the generation of a patient transport request as soon as the diagnostic procedure is scheduled.
+This information would then be incorporated into the determination of the required number and type of transport personnel.
+Overall, we conclude that, in addition to further research on patient transport itself, integration with other operational planning problems in hospitals also represents an important area for future research.